Kuru (disease): Transmission

 In 1961, Australian medical researcher Michael Alpers and anthropologist Shirley Lindenbaum conducted extensive field studies among the Fore.
-Their historical research suggested the epidemic may have originated around 1900 from a single individual who lived on the edge of Fore territory and who is thought to have spontaneously developed some form of Creutzfeldt–Jakob disease.
+Their historical research suggested the epidemic may have originated at the beginning of the 1900s from a single individual who lived on the edge of Fore territory and who is thought to have spontaneously developed some form of Creutzfeldt–Jakob disease.
 Alpers and Lindenbaum's research conclusively demonstrated that kuru spread easily and rapidly in the Fore people due to their endocannibalistic funeral practices, in which relatives consumed the bodies of the dead to return the person's "life force" to the hamlet, a Fore social subunit.
-Corpses of family members were often buried for days, then exhumed once the corpses were colonized by insect larvae, at which point the corpse would be dismembered and served with the larvae as a side dish.

-The demographic distribution evident in the infection rates – kuru was eight to nine times more prevalent in women and children than in men at its peak – is because Fore men considered consuming human flesh to weaken them in times of conflict or battle, while the women and children were more likely to eat the bodies of the deceased, including the brain, where the prion particles were particularly concentrated.
+The demographic distribution evident in the infection rates – kuru was eight to nine times more prevalent in women and children than in men at its peak – is because Fore men considered consuming human flesh to weaken them in times of conflict or battle.
+The women and children were more likely to eat the bodies of the deceased, including the brain, where the prion particles were particularly concentrated.
 Also, the strong possibility exists that it was passed on to women and children more easily because they took on the task of cleaning relatives after death and might have had open sores and cuts on their hands.

 Although ingestion of prion particles can lead to infection, a high degree of transmission occurred if the prion particles reached subcutaneous tissue.
-With elimination of cannibalism because of Australian colonial law enforcement and local Christian missionaries' efforts, Alpers' research showed that kuru was already declining among the Fore by the mid‑1960s.
+With the elimination of cannibalism because of Australian colonial law enforcement and local Christian missionaries' efforts, Alpers' research showed that kuru was already declining among the Fore by the mid‑1960s.
 However, the mean incubation period of the disease is 14 years, and seven cases were reported with latencies of 40 years or more for those who were most genetically resilient, continuing to appear for several more decades.
-Sources disagree on whether the last person with kuru died in 2005 or 2009.
+The last person with kuru died in 2009.